MuriloCSilva/Nike-Landing-Page/README.md

   <br/>

    <div align="center">
-     This website was built using ReactJS and Tailwind CSS following the tutorial from the [JavaScript Mastery](https://www.youtube.com/@javascriptmastery) channel.
+     This website was built using ReactJS and Tailwind CSS following the tutorial from the https://www.youtube.com/@javascriptmastery channel.
 Upon the knowledge gained from the video, I decided to go further and add enhancements to it, such as animations, special effects, individual pages for popular products, etc.
     </div>
 </div>